The Effects of Alprazolam Use

 Long-term Effects of Alprazolam

-One serious long-term effect of alprazolam use is the possibility of physical dependence and addiction.
-You may begin to grow dependent on the sedative effects of this substance in a short period of time, and tolerance can develop when you take the drug regularly over a long period of time.
-When a patient becomes tolerant to the effects of alprazolam, he or she must take more of the drug to get the same calm feeling.
-Taking too much of the drug can lead to addiction and, in severe cases, overdose.
-Symptoms and signs of an alprazolam overdose can be serious and include:
+One serious long-term effect of alprazolam use is the possibility – if not inevitability – of physical dependence and addiction.
+You may begin to grow dependent on the sedative effects of this substance in a short period of time, and tolerance can begin to develop remarkably quickly with persistent use.

 Alprazolam Effects Quiz question 5

-Dependence on a drug occurs when you begin to feel like you need the substance to function normally.
-A person who is dependent on alprazolam will typically take the drug every day just to get up and get going.
-Drug abusers will exhibit particular signs when they are developing an alprazolam dependence, which may include:
+Substance dependency occurs when you begin to feel like you need the substance to function normally.
+A person struggling with alprazolam dependency will typically take the drug every day regardless of symptoms.

 Alprazolam Effects Quiz question 6